 Massachusetts is a No-Fault State

 Some states, like Massachusetts, use a no-fault car insurance system.
 Under this system, anyone who gets into a car accident must file a claim with his or her own insurance provider to pay for medical expenses, property damage, and other fees.
-In many cases, this also prevents drivers from taking other involved parties to court after an accident unless the circumstances are very particular.
+In many cases, this also prevents drivers from taking other involved parties to court with a local Boston personal injury attorney after an accident unless the circumstances are very particular.

 What Happens After an Accident With Serious Injuries?